Fincantieri Marinette Marine: History

-In 2019, Vice President Mike Pence and Secretary of Labor Eugene Scalia spoke at Marinette Marine Shipyard praising the Trump administration's support for American manufacturing industries and vocational education.
-One year later, during the 2020 presidential election, President Donald Trump himself held a reelection rally at the shipyard with Wisconsin State Assembly representatives John Nygren and Mary Felzkowski touting his administration's manufacturing policy, military expansion, and the United States–Mexico–Canada Agreement.
+In 2019, Vice President Mike Pence and Secretary of Labor Eugene Scalia spoke at Marinette Marine Shipyard, praising the Trump administration's support for American manufacturing industries and vocational education.
+One year later, during the 2020 presidential election, President Donald Trump held a re-election rally at the shipyard, with Wisconsin State Assembly representatives John Nygren and Mary Felzkowski touting his administration's manufacturing policy, military expansion, and the United States–Mexico–Canada Agreement.

+As of 2023, Fincantieri Marinette Marine is planning to overhaul and expand its yard facilities as part of winning a contract to construct the Constellation-class frigates.
+The changes will accommodate the larger size of the frigates versus the littoral combat ships, and will alter the way the yard launches ships.

 Facilities

 All Marinette Marine facilities are located on the Menominee River in Marinette, Wisconsin.
 Some of the specific facilities they comprise are as follows: